-- 15.1 Evaluation and review of this strategy will be ongoing and in real time'.
-The effectiveness of our services, projects and programmes will be continuously monitored and changes and adjustments made as and when necessary. - 15.2 Robust systems for measuring outcomes and performance will be maintained by the ESNEFT Digital and Logistics management team. - 15.3 As well as existing programme delivery and service performance measurement and review, we will measure strategic progress to make sure our programme delivery is enabling our strategy and ensure that the outcomes from our investments are delivering the expected impact. - 15.4 Strategic measurement for our ICT transformation will be based around delivering our expected capability maturity improvements in the agreed timeframes, and these having the expected impacts in terms of: - Productivity, speed and automation - Risk reduction - User experience - 15.5 We plan to work with our Communication and Engagement team to build measurement and feedback of the success of our transformation and digital initiatives, particularly around digital literacy. - 15.6 Strategic measurement of our organisational transformation will include: - Greater maturity against the HIMSS EMRAM model, as well as via the NHS England digital maturity assessment process.
-We aspire to reach HIMSS level seven through the delivery of this strategy and be an enabler for digital maturity across the ICS. - A reduction in paper-based processes and time spent on manual record keeping and administration, enabling time to care. - A reduction in the number of disparate and duplicate technology solutions in use. - Improved patient access to information and services, and our ability to deliver care remotely across multiple channels and locations. - 15.7 We will work with SNEE Integrated Care Board (ICB) and other partners in the ICS and integrated care partnership (ICP) to develop shared system-wide measures of strategic progress over time.
+Evaluation and review of this strategy will be ongoing and in real time.
+The effectiveness of our services, projects and programmes will be continuously monitored and changes and adjustments made as and when necessary.

+Robust systems for measuring outcomes and performance will be maintained by East Suffolk and North Essex NHS Foundation Trust's Digital and Logistics Management team.

+As well as existing programme delivery and service performance measurement and review, we will measure strategic progress to make sure our programme delivery is enabling our strategy and ensure that the outcomes from our investments are delivering the expected impact.

+Strategic measurement for our information and communications technology transformation will be based around delivering our expected capability maturity improvements in the agreed timeframes, and these having the expected impacts in terms of:

+- Productivity, speed and automation.

+- Risk reduction.

+- User experience.

+We plan to work with our Communications and Engagement team to build measurement and feedback of the success of our transformation and digital initiatives, particularly around digital literacy.

+Strategic measurement of our organisational transformation will include: • Greater maturity against the Healthcare Information and Management Systems Society Electronic Medical Record Adoption Model model, as well as via the NHS England digital maturity assessment process.
+We aspire to reach Healthcare Information and Management Systems Society level seven through the delivery of this strategy and be an enabler for digital maturity across the integrated care system.

+• A reduction in paper-based processes and time spent on manual record keeping and administration, enabling time to care.

+A reduction in the number of disparate and duplicate technology solutions in use.
+Improved patient access to information and services and our ability to deliver care remotely across multiple channels and locations.

+We will work with Suffolk and North East Essex Integrated Care Board and other partners in the integrated care system and integrated care partnership to develop shared system-wide measures of strategic progress over time.